A Comprehensive Survey on Multi-modal Conversational Emotion Recognition with Deep Learning: Popular Benchmark Datasets

 \subsection{SEMAINE}

-SEMAINE \cite{mckeown2011semaine} is a multi-modal conversation data set, which contains four binary conversations between robots and humans.
+{The sustained emotionally colored machine-human interaction (SEMAINE)} \cite{mckeown2011semaine} is a multi-modal conversation data set, which contains four binary conversations between robots and humans.
 The SEMAINE data set has 95 dialogues with a total of 5798 sentences.
 Four emotional dimensions are marked: Valence, Arousal, Expectancy, and Power.
 Valence, Arousa, and Expectancy are continuous values in the range [-1, 1], and the size of the SEMAINE data set is small.